VFPX/Thor/.github/ISSUE_TEMPLATE/bug_report.md

 _What is the actual result of the above steps?_

+## 📷 Debugg Info
+_Please add screenshots of_
+- error message
+- debuggers call stack window
+- debuggers local window
+- debuggers trace window

 ## 📷 Screenshots

-_Are there any useful screenshots?
+_Are there any other useful screenshots?
 WinKey+Shift+S and then just paste them directly into the form_